 Took position on the Confederate right flank attached to Jenkins’ North Carolina Brigade in Kemper’s Division of Longstreet’s Command.
 The battery fired on Porter’s Fifth Corps and Reynold’s Division and lost a number of men wounded

-Second Battle of Manassas (continued)
+Second Battle of Manassas (Bull Run) (continued)

 Supported Jenkins’ Brigade in its advance toward Chinn Ridge.
 After Union forces withdrew the battery was joined by the Loudoun Artillery and a company of the Washington Artillery, firing on Union troops along Sudley Road until they retreated toward Washington